-Prebiotics stimulate the growth of good gut bacteria (probiotics).
+Prebiotics stimulate the growth of beneficial or probiotic gut bacteria.

-By increasing the number of good bacteria in the large intestine, resistant starches have several health benefits, such as improving immune function, preventing the growth of bad bacteria, normalizing energy production, and even lower cancer risks [R, R2, R3, R4].
+By increasing the number of good bacteria in the large intestine, resistant starches may offer several health benefits, such as improving immune function, preventing the growth of bad bacteria, and normalizing energy production [37, 38, 39, 40].

-Technical: Bacteria phyla and species changes from consumption of resistant starches in humans.
+Technical: Gut bacterial composition changes from the consumption of resistant starch in humans.

 However, this study also found a large individual variation in the changes in gut flora in response to resistant starch consumption among the 10 subjects.

 Resistant potato starch increases butyrate concentrations in the intestines, which benefits gut microbiota.
-Butyrate also protects gut lining and reduces inflammation [R].
+Butyrate also protects the gut lining and reduces inflammation .

-Consuming resistant starch helps treat infectious diarrhea in both humans and animals by reducing harmful bacteria in the gut [R].
+Consuming resistant starch helps treat infectious diarrhea in both humans and animals by reducing harmful bacteria in the gut .

-Resistant starch increases short-chain fatty acid concentrations, which improves the treatment of acute diarrhea in children under 5 years old [R].
+Resistant starch increases short-chain fatty acid concentrations, which improves the treatment of acute diarrhea in children under 5 years old .

-Intestinal microbiota breaks down resistant starch into short-chain fatty acids (vital nutrients for gut lining cells), which reduces the disruption of tight junctions between the cells that line the colon.
-The colon lining is a protective barrier that allows nutrients into the colon while keeping harmful pathogens out [R, R2].
+Intestinal microbiota breaks down resistant starch into short-chain fatty acids, which strengthen the colon lining: a protective barrier that allows nutrients into the colon while keeping harmful pathogens out [50, 51].

-The intestinal lining is affected by intestinal microbiota and the immune system, affecting barrier function, the composition of the microbiota, and immune balance [R].
+The intestinal lining is affected by intestinal microbiota and the immune system, affecting barrier function, the composition of the microbiota, and immune balance .